Absorption of scalars by extremal black holes in string theory: Introduction and summary

 \section{Introduction and summary}

-A classical result in black hole scattering is that in the low frequency limit, the absorption cross section of minimally coupled scalar fields by arbitrary spherically symmetric black holes is equal to the horizon area.
+A classical result in black hole scattering is that in the low frequency limit, the absorption cross section of minimally coupled test \footnote{By \emph{test} fields with respect to a specific black hole solution, we mean fields which are not part of that solution.
+By \emph{minimally coupled} fields, we mean fields which obey the simplest possible second order free field equation on the background of such black hole solution.
+In the case of scalar fields, this means the Klein-Gordon equation in curved space.} scalar fields by arbitrary spherically symmetric black holes is equal to the horizon area.
 This has been shown first to some classes of five--dimensional extremal black holes \cite{Dhar:1996vu, Das:1996wn}, and soon after to general $d-$dimensional spherically symmetric black holes \cite{dgm96}.
 Also in \cite{dgm96} this result has been generalized to higher spin fields, but always in Einstein gravity.

 It is interesting to study the effects of string $\a$ corrections in this quantity.
 This work has been started, concerning a particular black hole solution, in \cite{Moura:2006pz}.
 More recently, we have studied scattering of $\a$--corrected spherically symmetric nonextremal black holes in $d$ spacetime dimensions.
-We have shown \cite{Moura:2011rr, Moura:2014epa} that in the presence of leading $\a$ corrections the absorption cross section $\sigma$ could be expressed in terms of the black hole horizon area $A_H$ and temperature $T$ as \be \sigma_{non-ext} = \frac{(d-3) c(R_H)}{4 \pi T} \Omega_{d-2}^{\frac{1}{d-2}} A_H^{\frac{d-3}{d-2}}, \ee with $\Omega_{d-2}=\frac{2 \pi^{\frac{d-1}{2}}}{\Gamma\left(\frac{d-1}{2}\right)}.$ $c(R_H)$ is a solution-dependent function of the black hole physical mass and/or charges (which we will define below).
+We have shown \cite{Moura:2011rr, Moura:2014epa} that the $\a$--corrected absorption cross section $\sigma$ could be expressed solely in terms of the black hole horizon area $A_H$ and temperature $T$, without explicit $\a$ corrections: those leading corrections would be just implicit in $A_H$ and $T.$ Although this expression for the $\a$--corrected absorption cross section has a smooth behavior in the extremal limit, as we have shown in \cite{Moura:2014epa}, clearly it cannot be valid for extremal black holes, for which $T=0$.

-As shown in \cite{Moura:2011rr}, the temperature dependence of the horizon area is such that, in the classical $\left(\a \rightarrow 0 \right)$ limit, the expression for $\sigma$ in (\ref{seccaoto}) is exactly equal to $A_H,$ according to the known result of \cite{dgm96}.
-At the same time, the area and temperature dependence of the cross section in (\ref{seccaoto}) is such that there is no explicit $\a$ dependence in it: the leading $\a$ corrections to $\sigma_{non-ext}$ come only from the corresponding (implicit in (\ref{seccaoto})) leading $\a$ corrections in $A_H$ and $T$ (and eventually on the part dependent on the charges through the factor $c(R_H)$).
-Here we emphasize ``leading'': (\ref{seccaoto}) has been derived only taking leading $\a$ corrections; it is an open question if it is valid for corrections of any order in $\a$.